cloudify-cosmo/docs.getcloudify.org/content/working_with/console/default-widgets-ref.md

 Displays a list of secrets and enables their management.
 In the widget, you can click on the eye icon to display the value of the secret.

 {{% note title="Note" %}}
-Only user who created secret and users who has tenant manager role can view the value of the secrets.
+The only users that can view the value of the secrets are the user that created the secret and users with the tenant manager role.
 {{% /note %}}

 ![secrets-store]( /images/ui/widgets/secret-store.png )